roopeg/homeawaymatches/README.md

 # homeawaymatches

-Randomizing home and away sides for teams of online ice hockey league automatically
+Randomizing home and away sides for teams of online ice hockey league automatically.

+Also works as first practise of using github!